mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

 * A *Blob Storage Admin* managed identity that the Mendix Operator would use to create/delete containers and managed identities for app environments.
   This managed identity needs the following permissions:
     * A [Storage Blob Data Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-contributor) role scoped to the blob storage account.
     * A [Role Based Access Control Administrator](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/general#role-based-access-control-administrator) role scoped to the blob storage account, and constrained to only have permissions to add the [Storage Blob Data Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-contributor) role to Service principals.
+This ensures that the *Blob Storage Admin* managed identity can only grant limited permissions to environment managed identities (service principals).
     * A [Managed Identity Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#managed-identity-contributor) role in its resource group.

 ##### 3.4.1.2 Limitations